dcunited001/dcunited001.github.io/_drafts/the-dark-side-of-nlp.md

     because if your technique does not require implantation or constant checkup or strange UFO abductions... then your technique does not confer process vulnerability or much legal risk

+# Up Front: why are these still War Crimes, according to Geneva?

+the geneva convention defines psychological torture of enemy combatants in *international armed conflicts* as being a warcrime. however, probably because it's very hard to define, in any case,

+## Several Components

+#### (1) The citizenship status of the target is unclear because they do not have legal rights available to ALL citizens

+- this is a component of the argument that is incredibly complex because every country's legal systems are different.
+  - international law is incredibly complicated.
+    - new bodies can be created and there is no top down structure of authority where everything else fits neatly within it.
+      - the UN partially fills this role, but each organization is its own.
+      - each organization can overlap in authority or practice.
+      - some organizations have courts in one city or in regions. this is mostly superficial -- however, most organization's courts just don't need their processes duplicated across regions for efficiency AFAIK.
+        - this means it's complicated, each organization in its own way where the attorneys have to focus in narrow areas of international law.
+      - the center of international law is in the Netherlands at the Hague, where the ICJ, the ICC and the ITLS are located
+      - change occurs slow, but can also happen rapidly and, when
+      - precedent can be unclear or non-existent
+    - it does, it affects other int'l law systems
+  - there is no top

+#### (2) There is clear psychological torture and it's been affecting me since 2009, though that pales in comparison to constant engagement of shit today

+- look around when this happens ... then again, i guess it's actually not that easy to see.

+#### (3) Constriction of rights and financial resources means the targets do not realistically have the ability to leave the country without decla

+- i do not have an ability to drive. since sept.
+2014, i can't remember any time when i had more than $300 in my pocket.
+  - this means i can't leave without applying for refugee status

+#### (4) Applying for refugee status triggers specific protections, but you must qualify

+- people don't apply for refugee status from the united states. it's unheard of. and who would help advise me on anything like this. no one will believe me
+  - worse than being paranoid about intel agencies is being in a situation where it's true, esp if it's not a level playing field
+    - i just never even considered that possibility (until 2011ish, but there i started studying about intelligence agencies just in case, so that i wouldn't become overly paranoid)

+#### (5) if you legally cannot aid someone at all for whatever reason (which i think applies to NDAA non-enemy-combatants) then

+- i tried to talk to a lawyer, but if you're under surveillance and people can manipulate you psychologically and you have no resources, then what

+- I *faxed* content to embassies in japan/canada in 2016 because
+  - this was with a web service, so that the fax would travel across the internet and then hit the PTSN because i felt like i was being shadowbanned online at that time.
+    - anything and everything i did had almost zero effect

+    - in feb 2015, i recovered memories for which i was incredibly grateful, but doubt from nothing but circumstantial evidence, etc. quickly grew over the next few months.
+      - in june 2015, from some notes i had written, i compiled an account of what happened to email it to my brother and sister (and possibly my mom and perry)
+      - around the time trump declared his run for presidency and Mr. Robot came out, things got really dark.
+      - strange anachronisms started showing up the more i thought about everything. and i never really swallowed it whole bc it was just so crazy and unlikely. it seemed to be catered just for my psychology and there were many elements which were legally material to the establishment of cognizance within the memories ... from the beginning.
+        -
+      - people asked me about things related to this, but then "after i remembered" no one ever, ever, ever talked to me about it.
+        - after i tried to tell my brother about some elements of it at the beach in june 2015, i have never had more than a five minute conversation with anyone about it. i'm not sure that i discussed it with my family for more than five minutes there, which is partially why i wanted to compile the notes into an email to send it to them because it was just too fantastical.

+### the general strategy centers around minimization of legal liability and protracted constriction of the target's financial/social resources

+- No Physical Contact?
+Constantly Shift Street Theatre Actors?
+No Vulnerability, No Liability

   - cases of organizaed psychological harassment are incredibly difficult to win or argue as long as the participants do not digitize information and always use pattern languages and covers.